mtngrown/mtngrown.github.io/source/panzerblitz/games/situation-8-game-1.html.markdown

 Russians did not use their position well:

-* The howitzer should bracket, one in Uschas or similar northern emplacement, the other on the south side of the board.
+* The 122mm howitzer should bracket, one in Uschas or similar northern emplacement, the other on the south side of the board in the woods on Adski Hill (126).
 With range 20, each can fire on enemy on their half of the fighting ground, while overlapping to some extent in the middle.
 Having the howitzer at 1N6 is relatively ineffective in the early game.
 (It may come in to play in the later game.)

 * Leaving a hole at 1E3.
 * Not reinforcing the crossroad at 1J5 with that spare Recon unit.